The Club Sandwich: Gapless Phases and Phase Transitions with Non-Invertible Symmetries: Phase Transitions: New from Old

 \subsection{Extensions: Higher-Order Phase Transitions and Multi-Critical Points}

 We can also apply KT transformations to known higher-order phase transitions and multi-critical points to obtain new higher-order phase transitions and multi-critical points, including the ones involving non-invertible symmetries.
 For example, it is well-known that the tri-critical Ising CFT admits a relevant deformation preserving the $\Ising$ symmetry that leads to the gapless Ising CFT on one side of the deformation and to the gapped $\Ising$ SSB phase on the other side of the deformation.
 See e.g. \cite{Chang:2018iay} for more details.
 We can now apply KT transformations to the tricritical Ising CFT with $\cS'=\Ising$, and obtain $\cS$-symmetric CFTs (for some larger symmetry $\cS$) that act as phase transitions between $\cS$-symmetric gapless phases on one side, and $\cS$-symmetric gapped phases on the other side.

-Such considerations are natural extensions of our work, which we leave to future works.
-Note however that the conceptual part of these extensions involves KT transformations whose general theory has already been discussed here.
+Such considerations are natural extensions of this paper, which we leave to future works.

 \onecolumngrid

 \textbf{Acknowledgements.} We thank Yunqin Zheng for discussions.
 SSN thanks King's College London for hospitality during the completion of this work.
 LB is funded as a Royal Society University Research Fellow through grant URF{\textbackslash}R1\textbackslash231467.
 The work of SSN is supported by the UKRI Frontier Research Grant, underwriting the ERC Advanced Grant "Generalized Symmetries in Quantum Field Theory and Quantum Gravity” and the Simons Foundation Collaboration on ``Special Holonomy in Geometry, Analysis, and Physics", Award ID: 724073, Schafer-Nameki.